Canonical URL Strategy

 <!-- www and trailing-slash variants

-301 redirect to the canonical -->What This Actually Measures
+301 redirect to the canonical -->What Does the Canonical URL Audit Measure?

 We're measuring how consistently your site uses <link rel="canonical"> to declare the authoritative version of each page.
 Same content reachable at multiple URLs -with or without www, trailing slashes, tracking parameters -is the norm, not the exception.
 Canonical tags tell crawlers which URL should receive all the indexing credit.